yxdj2019/Preppin-Data-Challenge----Customer-Classifications/README.md

 # Preppin-Data-Challenge----Customer-Classifications

-using PYTHON and SQL to complete the Preppin' Data Challenge -- Customer Classifications
+using Python and SQL respectively to complete the Preppin' Data Challenge -- Customer Classifications

 This challenge is from Tableau weekly Preppin' Data blog.